Bedrock Acquires Procoto to Revolutionize Procurement Processes and Enhance Enterprise Supplier Management Capabilities.

 Implementing a supplier evaluation scorecard in your business operations offers numerous benefits, essential for optimizing your supply chain and enhancing overall business efficiency.
 Here are the key advantages:

 A supplier evaluation scorecard gives a clear, measurable insight into each supplier’s performance.
-High-performing suppliers are easily identified, as are those needing improvement, allowing for more informed and strategic management decisions.
+High-performing suppliers are easily identified, as are those needing improvement, allowing for more strategic and informed decisions from management.

 A Gartner survey of 275 supply chain executives highlights improving current suppliers’ performance as a crucial strategy for procurement leaders to add value to businesses.